JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 ## Gradle Plugin

-To setup a multiplatform project from scratch, first, apply the `kotlin-multiplatform` plugin to the project by adding the following to the
+To setup a multiplatform project from scratch in a Gradle project, first, apply the `kotlin-multiplatform` plugin to the project by adding the following to the `build.gradle` file:
-`build.gradle` file:

 <div class="sample" markdown="1" theme="idea" mode='groovy'>